Skip to main content

 One instance per user, on signup

-When a user signs up, create one instance for them on the default hermes template, tagged with your own user id.
+When a user signs up, create one instance for them, tagged with your own user id.
 That instance is their agent from then on.

 node